-In addition to competition, the Corporation must also face market conditions related, in particular, to the economy and financial markets.
+In addition to competition, the Corporation must also face market conditions challenges related, in particular, to the economy and financial markets.

-With the COVID-19 pandemic subsiding early in 2022, global economies were faced with heightened inflation and a great deal of volatility in the financial markets.
-The Corporation's robust financial position as at December 31, 2022 and its risk management program enable it to navigate these challenges effectively and thus continue to contribute to the financial wellbeing of its clients.
+The Corporation's robust financial position as at December 31, 2023 and its risk management program enable it to navigate these challenges effectively and thus continue to contribute to the financial wellbeing of its clients.

-The macroeconomic environment of 2022 was highly challenging amidst geopolitical tensions and inflationary pressures targeted by bold monetary policy actions by major central banks.
-With regard to the stock market, underperformance was widespread, with a -8.7% return for the S&P/TSX Index in Canada, -19.4% for the S&P 500 Index in US dollars and -24.1% for the MSCI World Index.
+The macroeconomic environment of 2023 was highly challenging amidst geopolitical tensions, inflationary pressures targeted by bold monetary policy actions by major central banks, and markets that recorded a relatively high level of volatility throughout the year.
+With regard to the stock market, the 2023 return of the S&P/TSX Index was +8% in Canada, +24.23% for the S&P 500 Index in US dollars, and +21.8% for the MSCI World Index in US dollars.

-For more information regarding the impact of economic and financial developments in 2022 on the Corporation's profitability, refer to the "Profitability" section on pages 25 to 30 of the Management's Discussion and Analysis.
-For more information about the risk of a stock market downturn and the risk mitigating measures implemented by the Corporation in 2022, refer to the "Risk Management" section of the Management's Discussion and Analysis, on pages 45 to 56.
+For more information regarding the impact of economic and financial developments in 2023 on the Corporation's profitability, refer to the "Profitability" section on pages 31 to 38 of the Management's Discussion and Analysis.
+For more information about the risk of a stock market downturn and the risk mitigation measures implemented by the Corporation in 2023, refer to the "Risk Management" section of the Management's Discussion and Analysis, pages 55 to 68.